spences10/cv/src/copy/work.md

 ### Highlights

+Svelte Society London co-organiser, co-ordinated the Svelte London meet-up for the last seven months now.

 Jamstack Conf 2021 Workshop, **"Build with SvelteKit and GraphQL"** _build a fast secure project that uses SvelteKit's features_.